Steve Bullock (British politician): Political career

-Elected to the London Borough of Lewisham council in 1982, Bullock then went on to serve as Chair of Finance, Chair of Leisure, Deputy Leader, and Leader of the Council prior to standing down from the council in 1998.
+Elected to the London Borough of Lewisham council in 1982, Bullock then went on to serve as Chair of Finance, Chair of Leisure, Deputy Leader, and was Leader of the Council 1988-1993, prior to standing down from the council in 1998.
 Following this, he served as Chair of University Hospital Lewisham NHS Trust.
 Bullock's partner is Kris Hibbert, a former fellow councillor.

 In 2001, Bullock was elected back to Lewisham council in a by-election before seeking the Labour nomination for the new post of elected mayor, having publicly supported the proposal (as chair of the hospital trust) in the October referendum campaign.
 He was subsequently elected in the first mayoral election.

 Bullock was re-elected in the May 2006 Lewisham mayoral poll and became the Labour vice-chair of the Association of London Government later that year.
 He also served as Deputy Leader of the Local Government Association Labour Group.
 Bullock was re-elected as mayor of Lewisham in the May 2010 election and again in 2014.
 He was the London Council's executive lead for housing and vice chair of Homes for London.